County Road 881 (Florida): History

+County Road 881 became a major thoroughfare in the 2000s, and was created from connecting various local streets.
+Imperial Parkway in Bonita Springs (originally known as Imperial Street) was an early local street between Terry Street and Oak Creek dating back to the early 1900s.
+Imperial Street was also one of the first crossings of the Imperial River, even predating the Tamiami Trail's crossing of the river.
+In Collier County, Livingston Road originally existed as a two-lane residential road north of Pine Ridge Road (much of this segment is now the parallel Old Livingston Road).

-The first segment of CR 881 built in Lee County was Three Oaks Parkway, which opened in April 1988 between Alico Road (CR 840) and Corkscrew Road (CR 850).
+The first segment of Three Oaks Parkway in Lee County between Alico Road (CR 840) and Corkscrew Road (CR 850) opened in April 1988.
 The two-lane road was originally named Corlico Parkway (a portmanteau of Corkscrew and Alico) but was later changed to Three Oaks Parkway within a year of opening.
 It was built by the developers of the residential community of Three Oaks.

 In the early 2000s, a four-lane extension of Three Oaks Parkway was built south from Corkscrew Road to just south of Coconut Road.
 The extension from Williams Road south was built by Bonita Bay Properties, the developers of The Brooks neighborhood (who also built Coconut Road).
 Lee County built the remaining segment north of Williams Road to Corkscrew Road.

-In Collier County, Livingston Road previously existed as a two-lane residential road north of Pine Ridge Road (much of this segment is now the parallel Old Livingston Road).
 Livingston Road was rebuilt and extended to its full length segmentally in the early 2000s and was fully complete by 2005.
 The expanded Livingston Road was built as a six-lane road from Radio Road to Immokalee Road and a two-lane road further north (which was widened to six lanes a few years later).
 The segment of Imperial Parkway from the Collier County line to Bonita Beach Road (CR 865) was built in 2000 as a two-lane road by Bonita Bay Properties, the developer of the Mediterra community.
 This segment was also widened to four lanes a few years later.

 The two segments of CR 881 were linked in the late 2000s.
-The city of Bonita Springs expanded Imperial Parkway (originally Imperial Street) from a residential street to a four-lane road from Bonita Beach Road to East Terry Street (which was also widened at the same time).
+The city of Bonita Springs expanded Imperial Parkway from a residential street to a four-lane road from Bonita Beach Road to East Terry Street (which was also widened at the same time).
 Imperial Parkway was then extended north from East Terry Street to Coconut Road in Estero to connect with Three Oaks Parkway in 2008.

 Also in 2008, the original segment of Three Oaks Parkway from Corkscrew Road to Alico Road was widened to four lanes.
 The widening also realigned a portion of Three Oaks Parkway to run beside Interstate 75.
 The original alignment is now Pine Chase Drive.

 In 2010, Three Oaks Parkway was extended on the north end from Alico Road a short distance to a dead end at the airport canal.
 This segment was built by a private developer.